 Roll each piece out into a round sheet.

-Place the apple on it and try to estimate how much dough you need to completely wrap it.
+Place the apple on it and try to estimate how much dough you need to wrap it completely.

-Cut the dough to size, by hand or with a circle cutter.
+Cut the dough to size, by hand or with a round cutter.

-Poke a hole in the middle and place it over the stem.
-Fold the dough nicely closed at the bottom.
+Poke a hole in the center and place it over the stem.
+Fold the dough neatly closed at the bottom.

 Beat the egg yolk with the milk and brush each apple with the mixture for a shiny crust.